Investing term

 How far an ETF's trading price is above (premium) or below (discount) its net asset value.

-Premium/discount measures how far an ETF's trading price sits above (premium) or below (discount) the value of its underlying holdings (NAV).
-For big, liquid ETFs it's tiny, thanks to the creation/redemption mechanism.
-But in stressed markets or for thinly traded ETFs it can widen — meaning you might pay a bit more, or sell for a bit less, than the holdings are truly worth.
+Premium/discount measures how far an ETF's trading price sits above (premium) or below (discount) the value of its underlying holdings, its net asset value.
+For big, liquid ETFs it's tiny — a fraction of a percent — thanks to the creation/redemption mechanism that constantly arbitrages the gap away.

 For example